wasmCloud/wash/README.md

 ## Contributing to wash

 If you have any feature suggestions, find any bugs, or otherwise have a question, please submit an issue [here](https://github.com/wasmcloud/wash/issues/new/choose).
 Forking & submitting Pull Requests are welcome, and the [good first issue](https://github.com/wasmcloud/wash/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label is a great way to find a place to start if you're looking to contribute.

+### Development Prereqs

+**Note: this is only for developing `wash` itself.**
+To successfully run the integration tests, you must have Rust and TinyGo installed.
+You also must add the `wasm32-unknown-unknown` target to Rust with `rustup target add wasm32-unknown-unknown`.